pwighton/ci-qms/QM-001--QualityManual.md

 requires corrective action be taken to prevent recurrence of a nonconformance that has already occurred.
-The CAPA process shall also require that preventive action be taken when a potential nonconformity is identified as the result of analysis of *clinical investigation* records, audit findings, and other relevant sources of information.
+The CAPA process shall also require that preventive action be taken when a potential nonconformity is identified as the result of analysis of *observational study* records, audit findings, and other relevant sources of information.
 This process should also minimally address applicable requirements in ISO-9001:2015 Section 10.2 and ICH E6(R2) Section 5.20.

-CAPA activities related to *clinical investigations* **SHALL** be performed and documented in accordance with the Corrective and Preventive Action Procedure, SOP-011.
+CAPA activities related to *observational studies* **SHALL** be performed and documented in accordance with the Corrective and Preventive Action Procedure, SOP-011.